anquanscan/sec-tools/README.md

 [TendaSpill](https://github.com/shaheemirza/TendaSpill): An exploitation tool to extract passwords using CVE-2015-5995.
 [web-devlopment](https://github.com/rishusingh022/web-devlopment): All the stacks which i know in web-development are present here u can have a look
 [Hax-Godz](https://github.com/ZTF666/Hax-Godz): 👨‍💻 This script will turn you into the ultimate H4X0R , the God of the GODZzZzZ .
 Use its power wisely ! and don't abuse it too much .
 [nDPI](https://github.com/ntop/nDPI): Open Source Deep Packet Inspection Software Toolkit
+[rpigrab](https://github.com/TheSpeedX/rpigrab): Hack Raspberry Pi(s) across the world using Shodan !!